 There is no mention of the word Trinity in the New Testament.
 The charge made against Christ, in His Day, was that He made Himself God by saying that the Father was in Him, and that He and the Father were one.
 There was a duality, according to His enemies.
 A triune God had no part in the early belief.

-It was not until the appearance of the fourth Gospel (approximately a.d.
-100–110) that a third element is added: the Logos.
+It was not until the appearance of the fourth Gospel (approximately ad 100–110) that a third element is added: the Logos.
 John declares:

 “In the beginning was the Word, and the Word was with God, and the Word was God.